sirpimpsalot/DevOps-Bash-Script-Toolkit/senarios.md

-**How to proceed:**
-1. Create a new file named `senarios.md` in your project root.
-2. Copy and paste the following content into that file:

----

 # Script Usage Scenarios and Implementation Steps

 This document outlines when and why you would use each script in this toolkit, and provides step-by-step instructions for implementing each script to resolve common DevOps issues.

----

 ## 1. `utilities/log_rotate.sh`
 **Scenario:**